manamoha/manamoha.github.io/_pages/projects.md

     <strong>[SW] Virtual Piano with Finger Detection</strong>
   </summary>
   <p>
-    A computer vision–based virtual piano that detects finger positions on the keys and plays notes in real time.
-Includes a dataset builder and a high-accuracy CNN model for finger detection.
+    Designed and implemented a computer vision–based virtual piano that detects finger positions on keys in real time using a CNN model, enabling interactive sound playback.
     <br>
     <a href="https://github.com/manamoha/Virtual-Piano.git" target="_blank">View on GitHub</a>
   </p>